 Ph.D., University of Tennessee

 B.A., New York University

 Christina Fojas received a PhD in Anthropology from the University of Tennessee, MS in Biological Anthropology from Mercyhurst University, and BA in Anthropology from New York University.
-She has worked with the Office of Chief Medical Examiner of New York on a renewed operation to identify victims from September 11, 2001, conducted bioarchaeological fieldwork in Sudan, and trained the FBI on recovery techniques to locate and excavate clandestine graves.
+She has worked with the Office of Chief Medical Examiner of New York on a renewed operation to identify victims from September 11, 2001, conducted bioarchaeological fieldwork in Sudan, and trained Evidence Response Team members from the Federal Bureau of Investigation on recovery techniques to locate and excavate clandestine graves.
 Prior to Marist, she was a Visiting Lecturer in the Department of Biomedical Sciences at the West Virginia School of Osteopathetic Medicine.

 Fojas CL, Kim J, Minsky-Rowland JD, Algee-Hewitt BFB.
 (2018).
 Testing Inter-observer Reliability of the Transition Analysis Aging Method on the William M. Bass Forensic Skeletal Collection.
 American Journal of Physical Anthropology 165(1):183-193. https://doi.org/10.1002/ajpa.23342.

 Fojas CL, Cabo LL, Passalacqua NV, Rainwater CW, Puentes K, Symes SA.
 (2015).
 The Utility of Spatial Analysis in the Recognition of Normal and Abnormal Patterns in Burned Human Remains.
 In: Passalacqua NV, Rainwater CW, editors.
 Skeletal Trauma Analysis: Case Studies in Context.
 West Sussex: Wiley. p.
 204-221.

 Skeletal biology, forensic anthropology, bioarchaeology, human anatomy, medical education, human growth and development

 American Association of Anatomists